-58.61.
-We have a statutory requirement to review the Manual for each dairy season.29
+58.64.
+We have a statutory requirement to review the Manual for each dairy season.

-59.62.
-DIRA requires us to publish a report on the extent to which the Manual for each dairy season is consistent with the s 150A purpose.30 In providing our report, we must consider the following information provided by Fonterra:
+59.65.
+DIRA requires us to publish a report on the extent to which the Manual for each dairy season is consistent with the s 150A purpose.
+In providing our report, we must consider the following information provided by Fonterra:

-59.162.1 the Manual;
+59.165.1 the Manual;

+&lt;sup>33 'Asset beta' is defined in s 150C(5) as "a measurement of a firm's exposure to systematic risk where systematic risk measures the extent to which the returns on a company fluctuate relative to the equity returns in the stock market as a whole."

+&lt;sup>34 DIRA, s 150P.

+&lt;sup>35 DIRA. s 150H.

+&lt;sup>36 DIRA, ss 150I and 150J.
-Fonterra's 'reasons' paper outlining its view on the extent of the consistency of the Manual with the s 150A purpose; and

-59.362.3 Fonterra's submission on our draft report (if provided).

-60.63.
-DIRA requires us to provide the draft report and consult with Fonterra on the draft report unless another procedure is agreed between us and Fonterra.31
+- Fonterra's 'reasons' paper outlining its view on the extent of the consistency of the Manual with the s 150A purpose; and - 59.365.3 Fonterra's submission on our draft report (if provided). - 60.66.
+DIRA requires us to provide the draft report and consult with Fonterra on the draft report unless another procedure is agreed between us and Fonterra. - 61.67.

-61.64.
 In practice we also consult on our draft report with other dairy sector stakeholders.